Blount-Slawson Young Artists Competition

 The 2017 Blount-Slawson Young Artists Competition is open to strings/winds/brass/percussion/piano in the seventh through the twelfth grades residing in and attending school in the United States.
 Previous first place winners are not eligible to compete.
 The winner must be available for rehearsals on Sunday, April 30th and the scheduled May 1, 2017 performance with the MSO.

 Acceptable literature for the competition includes any one movement from any work in the standard concerto repertoire.
 Works associated with the student repertoire may be selected if they are original works.
 Transcriptions or arrangements are not acceptable unless transcribed by the original composer.
 Memorization is preferred but not required.
 All works must have orchestral parts available.
-Special permission is needed for complete concertos in a single movement.
-Please click the "Concerto Request Form" below and the MSO Administrative office will be in touch shortly.
+Special permission may be needed for complete concertos in a single movement that are longer than 10 minutes.
+For permission, please email BlountSlawsonCompetition@gmail.com, wait for response and then submit online application.

 The competition will be held on Saturday and Sunday, January 28 - January 29, 2017 at Huntingdon College in Montgomery, Alabama.
 Entrants will be notified by mail two-three weeks prior to the competition of their approximate performance time.